Adventures in Thai Cooking & Travel

 Soaking the shrimp in their own element – sea salted water – helps perk them up, giving them a fresher smell, and when cooked, a crisp, succulent texture.
 Some that really have been dehydrated by prolonged freezing may even grow in size.

-Kasma's Notes and Pointers:
+Notes and Pointers

-Hot-and-sour salads lie at the heart of Thai cuisine.
+Hot and Sour salads lie at the heart of Thai cuisine.
 There are so many different ways to make them, and even though they are essentially hot with chillies and sour with lime juice, the balance of flavor can be such that each is distinctly unique.
 In this book, I have included several of these spicy and limy salads – from fish to crustaceans to mollusks.

 In this recipe, the sauce combines a subtle roasted dimension from the roasted chilli paste with the heat of fresh chillies and the sharp sour of lime juice.
 Undercooking the shrimp helps them retain their natural sweetness and gives them a tender, moist texture.
 For a special, refreshing touch, slice a sour tangerine and toss in with the shrimp, herbs and sauce.